GeoHolz/Get-MailboxReport.ps1/README.md

+# Fork
+The script sends the result directly by email.
+There is no longer a CSV file

 # Get-MailboxReport.ps1
 PowerShell script to generate a report of mailboxes, including information such as item count, total size, and other useful attributes.